Interlaken Avenue around 1905.

 Below is a view of Weirs Beach circa 1935.
 The private wharves have been removed, replaced by the Weirs Seaplane Base.
 Jean’s Cafe has been built on the location of the former Third Regiment building.

 Here is a view of Weirs Beach from Interlaken Park circa 1945.
-Note the absence of the Weirs Cafe.
-Also the old Mount has been replaced by the new Mount.
+The old Mount has been replaced by the new diesel Mount, but the caption still calls it a “Steamer”.

 A view of Weirs Beach from Interlaken Park circa 1947.